 Washington B T High School

-- Washington B T High School's student population of 764 students has stayed relatively flat over five school years.
+- Washington B T High School's student population of 764 students has grown by 8% over five school years.

 |Grades Offered||Grades 9-12|

 - Washington B T High School is ranked within the bottom 50% of all 7,999 schools in Texas (based off of combined math and reading proficiency testing data) for the 2017-18 school year.